 About Midlands Technical College

-Midlands Technical College (MTC) is a non-profit, six-campus, two-year public college serving Richland, Lexington, and Fairfield counties in South Carolina.
+MTC is a non-profit, six-campus, two-year public college serving Richland, Lexington, and Fairfield counties in South Carolina.
 The college provides higher education opportunities that stimulate the local economy by generating a world-class workforce and enhancing the social vitality of the community.
-MTC enrolls approximately 28,000 students annually, making it one of the largest providers of higher education in South Carolina and one of the largest providers of transfer students to the University of South Carolina.
-The Corporate and Continuing Education (CCE) program is one of the largest and most comprehensive in the Southeast and provides training to hundreds of area businesses each year.
-Learn more at MIDLANDSTECH.edu.
+MTC enrolls approximately 28,000 students annually, making it one of the largest providers of higher education in South Carolina.
+Learn more at MIDLANDSTECH.EDU.

 Midlands Technical College Statement of Non-Discrimination